aforembs/MP-CITDSE/README.md

 ```

 #### Make
+##### Works out of the box for all RHEL Debian/Ubuntu or Arch based linux versions that ship with g++ >= 10

 First set the variables BLAS_LIB, BLAS_INC, WIG_LIB, WIG_INC to the correct paths in src/Makefile.
-If you're using some non-standard install locations, you may also need to set: HDF5_LIB, HDF5_INC, YAML_LIB, YAML_INC, LAPACKE_LIB and LAPACKE_INC.\
+If you're using some non-standard install locations, you may also need to set: HDF5_LIB, HDF5_INC, YAML_LIB, YAML_INC, LAPACK_LIB and LAPACK_INC.\
 Then simpy run:

 ```